stomar/nametrainer/README.md

 -   On Windows, the `qtbindings` gem should get you up and running.

--   On Linux, install the appropriate package for your distribution,
-    e. g. `qt4-ruby` on Ubuntu.

-    You can also compile the bindings using the `qtbindings` gem (see the [qtbindings README](https://github.com/ryanmelt/qtbindings#readme)
+-   On Linux, install the appropriate package for your distribution, or compile the bindings using the `qtbindings` gem (see the [qtbindings README](https://github.com/ryanmelt/qtbindings#readme) for instructions).
-    for instructions).